rstudio/rmarkdown/README.md

 * Extensibility: easily define new formats for custom publishing requirements.
 * Create interactive R Markdown documents using Shiny.

 Note that PDF output (including Beamer slides) requires an installation of TeX.
-On Windows, the [MiKTeX](http://miktex.org/) distribution should be used rather than TeX Live.

 See the [R Markdown documentation](http://rmarkdown.rstudio.com/) for full details.